kubesphere/website/content/en/docs/installing-on-kubernetes/hosted-kubernetes/install-kubesphere-on-do.md

 ## Prepare a DOKS Cluster

 A Kubernetes cluster in DO is a prerequisite for installing KubeSphere.
-Go to your [DO account](https://cloud.digitalocean.com/) and, in the navigation menu, refer to the image below to create a cluster.
+Go to your [DO account](https://cloud.digitalocean.com/) and refer to the image below to create a cluster from the navigation menu.

 ![create-cluster-do](/images/docs/do/create-cluster-do.png)